RDIL/Cherry/website/docs/install.md

 ### Oak

-On Oak, you just need to download the Jar files in [this folder](https://cdn.rdil.rocks/cherry-releases/oak/optifine-support/) and put them in your mods folder along with Cherry.
+On Oak, you need to:

+1. Download OptiFine from [optifine.net](https://optifine.net), and put it in the mods folder.
+1. Download OptiFabric (which allows OptiFine to run on Fabric) from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/optifabric) (make sure to pick the correct one for your Minecraft version!) and put it in the mods folder.

 ### Willow